UkiDLucas/GAN/README.md

-In computer science, we train one "model" on what is considered the current "state-of-the-art".
+In computer science, we train one "model" on what is considered the current "state-of-the-art", it is often called the "discriminator" model.

-Then, we create another "model" capable of developing zillions of new designs.
+Then, we create another "model" capable of developing zillions of new designs, it is called the "generator" model.

-The new designs compete against the current "state-of-the-art" and if it is better, or at least indistinguishable in quality, the new standard is adopted.
+Every new design is compared against the current "state-of-the-art" and if it is better, or at least indistinguishable in quality, the new standard is adopted.

 In reality, the "factory" of the new design is nothing but a combination of millions of parameters set to the optimal combination.
 Computer tries many combinations until it derives the optimal solution.